Own-Data-Privateer/hoardy-adb/README.md

 ### abarms wrap

-Convert a TAR file into an Android Backup file by prepending Android Backup header, (optionally) compressing TAR data with zlib (the only compressing Android Backup file format supports), and then (optionally) encrypting it with AES-256 (the only encryption Android Backup file format supports).
+Convert a TAR file into an Android Backup file by prepending Android Backup header, compressing and encrypting as requested.

 The input TAR file gets copied into the output file verbatim.

-Note that the above means that unwrapping a `.ab` file, unpacking the resulting `.tar`, editing the resulting files, packing them back with GNU `tar` utility, running `abarms wrap`, and then running `adb restore` on the resulting file will probably crash your Android device (phone or whatever) because the Android-side code restoring from the backup expects the data in the packed TAR to be in a certain order and have certain PAX headers, which GNU `tar` will not produce.
+Note that unwrapping a `.ab` file, unpacking the resulting `.tar`, editing the resulting files, packing them back with GNU `tar` utility, running `abarms wrap`, and then running `adb restore` on the resulting file will probably crash your Android device (phone or whatever) because the Android-side code restoring from the backup expects the data in the packed TAR to be in a certain order and have certain PAX headers, which GNU `tar` will not produce.

 So you should only use this on files previously produced by `abarms unwrap` or if you know what it is you are doing.